 A moratorium is a legally authorised hold on your debt payments for a period of

-The mortgage to rent scheme helps people who are in danger of having their homes
+These schemes help people who are in danger of having their homes repossessed to

 How we deal with your personal details